-You may have mastered the terrible twos, but once kids enter elementary school, the developmental stages they experience affect them physically, intellectually, emotionally, and socially.
-Learn what milestones to expect during the school years.
+You may have mastered the terrible twos, but once kids enter elementary or middle school, the developmental stages they experience affect them physically, intellectually, emotionally, and socially.
+You'll want to learn the milestones to expect at every stage.

-You can start out with a precocious learner who is seemingly ahead of the pack, only to realize two years later that his classmates have caught up and they’re speeding ahead.
-Not to worry.
-It’s all just part of growing up.
+You may start out with a precocious learner who is seemingly ahead of the pack, only to realize two years later that his classmates have caught up and are speeding ahead.
+Don't worry — it’s all just part of growing up.

 Use our guide to help your child make the most of every age and stage, from kindergarten through high school.

 What’s happening now: From kindergarten through fifth grade, kids make major strides, from initially learning how to transition to school and being comfortable with a classroom routine to learning how to read (kindergarten and first grade) to reading to learn (third grade and beyond) in all subject areas.

 Emotionally, children begin to develop their academic self-esteem based on feedback from you and their teachers.
 By the fourth and fifth grades, they’re moving from concrete to abstract thinking.
 “When concrete thinkers see the Statute of Liberty, they see it as a lady with a torch.
 An abstract thinker also sees it as a symbol of freedom and democracy,” says Rebecca Branstetter, an educational and clinical psychologist in Oakland, California.